amichai-H/GameOfRobots/readme.md

 Graph project allows you to display directed graphs and algorithms. you can exports the data of the game to KML and use it.

-Game of Robots Code has 3main Categuries.
+Game of Robots Code has 3 - main Categuries.

 1.the game structure and intallition code.